-The Queen's Model United Nations Invitational (QMUNi) is returning for its fifth year.
+The Queen's Model United Nations Invitational (QMUNi) is returning for its sixth year.
 As the Canadian circuit's premier fall conference, QMUNi offers a dynamic range of General Assembly and Crisis Committees to engage both new and experienced delegates from across Canada and the United States.

-QMUNi 2017 will take place this fall, from November 16-19 on the beautiful Queen's University campus in Kingston, ON.
+QMUNi 2018 will take place this fall, from November 15-18 on the beautiful Queen's University campus in Kingston, ON.
 Delegates will tackle complex issues of international relations and policy surrounding both real and imagined dilemmas, and emerge with both new perspectives and unforgettable memories.

 QMUNi is an initiative of the Queen's International Affairs Association (QIAA), the largest non-athletic club at Queen's University.
 Ratified under the Alma Mater Society in 1987, QIAA provides countless opportunities to the Queen's community, promoting discussion and debate on international issues.
 QIAA publishes an international affairs magazine, The Observer, manages the Queen's MUN Team, and organizes a speaker series, in addition to many other initiatives.

 Mikel is a third year Politics, Philosophy, and Economics student, specializing in Economics.
 Mikel got involved with MUN in High School and has continued ever since.
 Mikel is passionate about politics and economics and is always looking to meet with new people.
 When not geeking out over policy, Mikel can be found researching fantasy hockey stats or watching one of the numerous sports teams he follows, particularly the Calgary Flames.